Nick088Official/SuperPrompt-v1/README.md

 # SuperPrompt-v1
-AI Model that Makes your prompts better for AI Art
+Very small AI Model that Makes your prompts better for AI Art

 # Usage Locally

-As its a very small model (77M parameters) it can run easily even on old PCs:
+As its a very small model (77M parameters) it can run easily even on old PCs CPU:

 1. Click on Code and download as a zip.
 2. extract it and the SuperPrompt-v1.zip inside of it.